Facts About Technology Addiction in the US!

 gold ira scams buyer beware

 Beyond education, the occupational landscape has similarly evolved.
-Many professions, even at the entry-level, demand proficiency in various tech platforms and devices, further inflating the screen time figures for this age group.
+Many professions, even at the entry level, demand proficiency in various tech platforms and devices, further inflating the screen time figures for this age group.

-While integrating technology in education and work settings is undoubtedly beneficial, fostering efficiency and modern skills also raises concerns.
+While integrating technology in education and work settings is undoubtedly beneficial, fostering efficiency and modern skills raises concerns.
 The challenge lies in ensuring that prolonged screen exposure doesn’t compromise physical and mental well-being and is complemented with offline activities to maintain a holistic lifestyle.

 Age and Internet Addiction: A Global Perspective